 But when Jacob did leave, taking his wives, his children, his servants, and all his livestock with him, Laban pursued him with murderous intent.
-But God intercepted him before he caught up with Jacob and warned him in a dream: “Take heed that thou speak not to Jacob either good or bad” (Gen 31:24).
-Despite the agreement he had made with Jacob for his daughters, despite God’s warning to him, despite Jacob’s complaint that Jacob had stolen from him, despite Jacob saying how Laban required from him every animal lost through wild animals or rustlers, Laban, with breath-taking audacity, says “These daughters are my daughters, and these children are my children, and these cattle are my cattle, and all that thou seest is mine: and what can I do this day unto these my daughters, or unto their children which they have born?
-Now therefore come thou, let us make a covenant, I and thou; and let it be for a witness between me and thee” (Gen 31:43-44).
+But God intercepted him before he caught up with Jacob and warned him in a dream: “Take heed that you speak not a word to Jacob, either good or bad” (Gen 31:24).
+Despite the agreement he had made with Jacob for his daughters, despite God’s warning to him, despite Jacob’s complaint that Jacob had stolen from him, despite Jacob saying how Laban required from him every animal lost through wild animals or rustlers, Laban, with breath-taking audacity, says “The daughters are my daughters, the children are my children, the flocks are my flocks, and all that you see is mine.
+But what can I do today about these my daughters of mine, or about their children whom they have borne?
+Come now, let us make a covenant, you and I; and let it be a witness between you and me” (Gen 31:43-44).

 God: The Just and Loving Father

 The first mention of what God thought about the events surrounding Jacob’s marriage doesn’t occur until Genesis 29:31.
 Up to this point, with the deception perpetrated on Jacob, God makes no comment.
 And when we are told, it’s not what we would have expected.
 God seems to have nothing to say and no point of view, either on Laban’s deception, or Leah’s willing involvement; nothing to say by way of comfort for Jacob; nothing to say about Rachel being pushed aside at the last minute to be robbed of her betrothed husband.
 It’s not until chapter 31, about 14 years later, that God reveals his view of Laban’s sin; but by then many things have happened in all their lives, and Laban has cheated Jacob, changing his wages ten times.
 The Lord seems unconcerned by the deception of the wedding; he doesn’t seem bothered that Jacob has been placed in a position where he is to take two wives; he doesn’t seem bothered when Jacob marries two sisters, when much later he forbids a man marrying sisters (Lev 18:18) – what does concern him is Jacob’s treatment of Leah.
-“When the LORD saw that Leah was not loved, he opened her womb, but Rachel was barren” (Gen 29:31).
-Although we’re told that Jacob did not love Leah; that, in fact, he hated her (KJV), he did his duty as husband by maintaining an ongoing sexual relationship with Leah (1 Cor 7:1-5) – but God required that he love her as well.
+“When the LORD saw that Leah was unloved, he opened her womb; but Rachel was barren” (Gen 29:31).
+Although we’re told that Jacob did not love/hated Leah, he did his conjugal duty as husband, maintaining an ongoing sexual relationship with her (1 Cor 7:1-5) – but God required that he love her as well.

 Why was that?
 Why was it that God considered Leah with such sympathy?
 She was simply suffering the consequences of her deception.
 Why did God vindicate the guilty Leah, while innocent Rachel was made to suffer for many years?
 There is no indication that Rachel did anything wrong.
 She doesn’t even seem to have treated Leah harshly.
-The only reason given is that Leah was unloved/hated.
+The only reason given is that Leah was hated by her husband.
 But envy and strife did gradually develop between the sisters as rival wives, as we saw in Genesis 30:15, where Leah accused her sister of stealing her husband; and verse 1 of the same chapter, where we’re told that Rachel envied her sister for being able to have children whilst she, Rachel, was barren.
 Each sister had something that the other desperately wanted but couldn’t have.
-No doubt it is this kind of scenario, at least in part, that God wanted his people to avoid when he later placed various restrictions on who could marry whom, the relevant one for the present being “Neither shalt thou take a wife to her sister, to vex her, to uncover her nakedness, beside the other in her life time” (Lev 18:18).
+No doubt it is this kind of scenario, at least in part, that God wanted his people to avoid when he later placed various restrictions on who could marry whom, the relevant one for the present being “…you shall not take a woman as a rival to her sister, uncovering her nakedness while her sister is still alive” (Lev 18:18).

 It is remarkable that Jacob didn’t shun Leah, and that he still had a sexual relationship with her.
 Despite that, Leah must have felt keenly the distance between them.
 Perhaps he behaved coldly towards her, while she would see the tenderness, affection, and familiarity in the way he treated Rachel.
 She would feel the absence of his passion, the absence of expressions of love and delight that she would have heard on that first night, words whispered in her ear but never intended for her, words she would never hear again.
 And it hurt her deeply.

 What is clearly evident as we read this story is Leah’s faith.
 In the practical matters, the realities of life which are of concern to a woman, she acknowledged God.
-“Trust in the LORD with all thine heart; and lean not unto thine own understanding.
-In all thy ways acknowledge him, and he shall direct thy paths” (Prov 3:5-6).
-Thus, at the birth of her first son, she said “Surely the LORD hath seen my affliction” (Gen 29:32).
-When her second son was born, she said “Because the Lord hath heard that I was hated, he gave me this one too” (Gen 29:33).
-In naming her fourth son, no longer did she express hope that her husband would love her, but said simply, “Now will I praise the LORD” (Gen 29:35).
+“Trust in the LORD with all your heart, and do not rely on your own insight.
+In all your ways acknowledge him, and he will make straight your paths” (Prov 3:5-6).
+Thus, at the birth of her first son, she said “Because the LORD has looked on my affliction” (Gen 29:32).
+When her second son was born, she said “Because the Lord has heard that I am hated, he has therefore given me this son also” (Gen 29:33).
+In naming her fourth son, no longer did she express hope that her husband would love her, but said simply, “This time I will praise the LORD” (Gen 29:35).
 She seems to have resigned herself to the fact that Jacob did not love her, and never would; and she praised God anyway, with Judah’s name being a perpetual reminder of God’s goodness.

-Years later, following the deal Leah made with Rachel to trade her son’s (Reuben) mandrakes in exchange for Rachel’s right to sleep with Jacob that night, she must have prayed that she would conceive, for we’re told, “And God hearkened unto Leah, and she conceived, and bare Jacob the fifth son” (Gen 30:17).
-And when she conceived and bore her sixth and last son, she said, “God hath endued me with a good dowry.
-Now will my husband dwell with me, because I have born him six sons” (Gen 30:20).
+Years later, following the deal Leah made with Rachel to trade her son’s (Reuben) mandrakes in exchange for Rachel’s right to sleep with Jacob that night, she must have prayed that she would conceive, for we’re told, “And God heeded Leah, and she conceived and bore Jacob a fifth son” (Gen 30:17).
+And when she conceived and bore her sixth and last son, she said, “God has endowed me with a good dowry; now my husband will honor me because I have borne him six sons” (Gen 30:20).

 This is not to say that Rachel was ungodly – far from it.
 She, too, was a faithful and godly woman, although there are two instances we’re told of which don’t reflect well on her; her outburst against Jacob (Gen 30:1-2), and her theft of her father’s household idols (Gen 31:19), about which she also lied (Gen 31:34-35).